fynv/ScoreDraft/docs/intro_eng.md

 #### utau

 Staff property for a singing track containing **UTAU** phonetic symbols for each syllable.
 Syllables are separated by spaces, with a dot at the end of each sentence.

+#### volume

+Staff property for any track.
+Volume value used by the mixer.

+#### pan

+Staff property for any track.
+Pan value used by the mixer.